 The safety of Children and Vulnerable Adults is of paramount importance to Hull City and we shall continue to do our utmost to help Safeguard Children and Vulnerable Adults in our care.

 In order to achieve this, Hull City has developed a number of policies and procedures designed to ensure that children, young people and vulnerable adults can enjoy the range of opportunities open to them to participate in football in a safe environment.

 You can view these policies and procedures in full by clicking the links below:

 Hull City has a Safeguarding Team who can be contacted should you have any concerns.
 They are as follows:

-Our Policies and Procedures are regularly reviewed and updated and have to be approved by the Board of Directors of Hull City, the Premier League and the Local Safeguarding Children Board.
-This policy was revised in August 2019 and will be reviewed again in August 2020.
+Hull City’s Policies and Procedures are regularly reviewed and updated and have to be approved by the Board of Directors of Hull City, in consultation with the EFL and the Local Safeguarding Children Board.
+This Policy was revised in September 2020 and will be reviewed again in August 2021.

 POLICY FOR CHILDREN/YOUNG PEOPLE ATTENDING MATCHES

 Hull City believe that football should be fun, healthy and life-enhancing and that all those who participate in the Club’s activities should have an enjoyable and safe experience.

 Hull City acknowledges its duty of care to safeguard and promote the welfare of children and is committed to ensuring that safeguarding practice reflects statutory responsibilities, government guidance and Premier League requirements.

 In accordance with this statement and in order to ensure that the welfare and safety of our children and young people is paramount; we have a policy that restricts the age at which unaccompanied children/young people can attend football matches